vectordotdev/vector/STYLE.md

 when using a 64-bit atomic but wanting to support a 32-bit platform, or support a platform without atomic instructions at all, we prefer to use **[`crossbeam-utils`](https://docs.rs/crossbeam-utils)** and its `AtomicCell` helper.
-This type will automatically handle either using native atomic support or ensuring mutally exclusive access, and handle it in a transparent way.
+This type will automatically handle either using native atomic support or ensuring mutually exclusive access, and handle it in a transparent way.
 It uses a fixed acquire/release ordering that generally provides the expected behavior when using atomics, but may not be suitable for usages which require stronger ordering.